 - The mandatory <rs:md> child element of <urlset> must have a capability attribute that has a value of resourcelist.
-It must also have an at attribute that conveys the datetime at which the process of taking a snapshot of resources for their inclusion in the Resource List started, and it may have a completed attribute that conveys the datetime at which that process completed. - A mandatory <rs:ln> child element of <urlset> points to the Capability List with the relation type up. - In case a Resource List Index (see Section 10.2) exists, a recommended <rs:ln> child element of <urlset> points to it with the relation type index. - One <url> <url> urlset> should be included for each resource.
+It must also have an at attribute that conveys the datetime at which the process of taking a snapshot of resources for their inclusion in the Resource List started, and it may have a completed attribute that conveys the datetime at which that process completed. - A mandatory <rs:ln> child element of <urlset> points to the Capability List with the relation type up. - In case a Resource List Index (see 10.2) exists, a recommended <rs:ln> child element of <urlset> points to it with the relation type index. - One <url> <url> url> child element of <urlset> should be included for each resource.
 This element does not have attributes, but uses child elements to convey information about the resource.
-The <url> element has the following child elements: </ur>

-One <url> <url> element has the following child elements: </ur> - o A mandatory <loc> child element provides the URI of the resource. - Optional <lastmod> and <changefreq> child element with semantics as described in Section 7. - An optional <rs:md> child element provides further metadata about the resource.
+The <url> element has the following child elements: </ur> - o A mandatory <10c> child element provides the URI of the resource. - Optional <lastmod> and <changefreq> child element with semantics, as described in Section 7. - o An optional <rs:md> child element provides further metadata about the resource.
 It may have the attributes as described in Section 7. - Optional <rs:ln> child elements link to related resources as described in Section 7, and detailed in Section 14.